leighsmith/midisport-macos/README.md

 2. Double-Click the .pkg package, and follow the standard installation operation to install the plugin.
 When prompted for authorization to install the plugin, enter an administrator's password.
+Note that installer will attempt to download the firmware files, so you need to be connected to the Internet.
 The installer should place:

 * The plugin into `/Library/Audio/MIDI Drivers/MIDISPORT.plugin`
 * The firmware downloader into `/usr/local/libexec/MIDISPORTFirmwareDownloader`